aws/amazon-ecs-agent/README.md

 | `test-in-docker`       | Runs all tests inside a Docker container |
 | `run-integ-tests`      | Runs all integration tests in the `engine` and `stats` packages |
 | `clean`                | Removes build artifacts. *Note: this does not remove Docker images* |

-### Standalone (on Windows)

-The Amazon ECS Container Agent may be built by invoking `scripts\build_agent.ps1`

-### Scripts (on Windows)

-The following scripts are available to help develop the Amazon ECS Container Agent on Windows:

-* `scripts\run-integ-tests.ps1` - Runs all integration tests in the `engine` and `stats` packages
-* `misc\windows-deploy\Install-ECSAgent.ps1` - Install the ECS agent as a Windows service
-* `misc\windows-deploy\amazon-ecs-agent.ps1` - Helper script to set up the host and run the agent as a process
-* `misc\windows-deploy\user-data.ps1` - Sample user-data that can be used with the Windows Server 2016 with Containers AMI to run the agent as a process

 ## Contributing